-Parties looking to file a mechanics lien in Florida must comply with the statutes housed in Title 40, Chapter 713, Part I of the Florida Statutes, titled the “Construction Lien Law.”
-Here are the top five things you should know about these laws to preserve, perfect and enforce your mechanics lien rights.
+Parties looking to file a mechanics lien in Florida must comply with Florida mechanics lien law, which can be found in Title 40, Chapter 713, Part I of the Florida Statutes.
+While lien law can be very complex, this post outlines the top five things you should know about these laws to preserve, perfect and enforce your mechanics lien rights (and an extra 6th hint for the road).

-If you don’t deliver a preliminary notice at the start of furnishing labor or materials, you will likely lose your mechanics lien rights in Florida.
-All parties who did not contract directly with the property owner must serve a Notice to Owner within 45 days of furnishing labor and/or materials to the construction project.
-There are only two small exceptions to this requirement, as the requirement does not exist for pure individual laborers or for professionals (i.e. architects, engineers, etc.).
+If you don’t deliver a preliminary notice soon after the start of furnishing labor or materials, you will likely lose your mechanics lien rights in Florida.
+All parties who did not contract directly with the property owner must serve a Notice to Owner within 45 days of furnishing labor and/or materials to the construction project, except for two small exceptions.
+This preliminary notice requirement does not exist for pure individual wage-laborers or for architects, engineers, and other professionals.

-The preliminary notice must contain all the information required by the statute (including a statutory WARNING statement), and must be sent to certain parties.
-Specifically, make sure you send the preliminary notice to those listed in any filed Notice of Commencement, and:
+The preliminary notice must contain all the information required by the statute, and must be sent to certain parties.
+Specifically, you must make sure to send the preliminary notice to those listed in any filed Notice of Commencement, and:

 - If hired by the general contractor, send the notice to the property owner;